 As the family gathers for the meal, a bounty of small dishes, spreads, and finger foods covers the table.

-The tapas (small dishes) and aperitivos (appetizers) range from patés spread over crackers to tuna tartare.
-This phase of the meal almost always includes various seafood dishes, most commonly shrimp, prawns or langoustines.
-You’ll also find mussels, octopus, clams, and sea snails.
+The tapas (small dishes) and aperitivos (appetizers and cocktails) range from patés spread over crackers to tuna tartare.
+This phase of the meal almost always includes various seafood dishes, most commonly shrimp, clams, mussels, or langoustines.
+You’ll also find octopus, scallops, and sea snails.

 Some ideas for festive Spanish tapas include: